Mortgage Credit Scores

 What is a credit score?
 Your credit score and rating are produced by Equifax.
 Your credit score is also referred to as a FICO Score as the mathematical formulas behind your score were created by Fair Isaac & Company (FICO).
 This Credit Score is used by most lenders to help them decide whether or not you’re a good credit risk.
 Equifax crunches the numbers from your credit report, and spits out a score somewhere between 300 and 850.
 A low score says you’re a bad credit risk, a score of 750 or higher puts you in the driver’s seat.

-Here are the factors considered when calculating your credit score and an estimate of how heavily each factor might be weighted.
+Here are some factors considered when calculating your credit score and an estimate of how heavily each factor might be weighted:

 The length of time your revolving or non-revolving accounts have been established is too short:

 This reason is based on the age of the revolving or non-revolving charge accounts on your credit bureau report.
 A revolving account such as Visa, MasterCard, or retail store card allows consumers to make a minimum monthly payment and roll or “revolve” the remainder of their balance to the next month.
 Non-revolving accounts such as American Express and Diners Club must be paid off in full each month.

 Research shows that consumers with longer credit histories have better repayment risk than those with shorter credit histories.
 Also, consumers who frequently open new accounts have greater repayment risk than those who do not.